Poincar\'e Series of Divisors on Graphs and Chains of Loops: Introduction

 We set $D_1=(p)-(p_0)$.
-The point $e^{2 \pi i \phi}$ has infinite order in ${\rm Jac}(\Gamma)$.
-Hence, unlike in the case of graphs, the image of $\phi_{\Gamma,D_1}$ is infinite (equivalently, the kernel of $\phi_{\Gamma,D_1}$ is trivial).
-Furthermore, by Weyl's equidistribution theorem \cite[Pages 11--14]{Kor88}, the image of $\phi_{\Gamma,D_1}$ is equidistributed in the Jacobian.
+Since the point $e^{2 \pi i \phi}$ has infinite order in ${\rm Jac}(\Gamma)$, the image of $\phi_{\Gamma}$ is infinite.
+Equivalently, the kernel of $\phi_{\Gamma}$ is trivial.
+Furthermore, by Weyl's equidistribution theorem \cite[Pages 11--14]{Kor88}, the image of $\phi_{\Gamma}$ is equidistributed in the Jacobian.
 In this case, however, the Poincar\'e series is zero since the rank of every multiple of $D_1$ is minus one.
-But, via a slight modification, we can construct examples (with $k>1$) where the Poincar\'e series is non-zero and the image of $\phi_{\Gamma,D_1,\dots,D_k}$ (restricted to divisor classes with degree in $[0,2g-2]$) is infinite (see Example \ref{nongen_ex}).
-Hence, unlike in the case of graphs analysing the fiber over each point in the image of $\phi_{\Gamma,D_1,\dots,D_k}$ does not lead to a proof of rationality.
+But, via a slight modification, we can construct examples (with $k>1$) where the Poincar\'e series is non-zero and the image of $\phi_{\Gamma}$ (restricted to divisor classes with degree in $[0,2g-2]$) is infinite.
+For instance, set $k=2$, choose $D_1$ to be a divisor of degree $g$ (the genus of $\Gamma$) and $D_2$ to be a divisor of degree zero such that $[D_2]$ has infinite order in ${\rm Jac}(\Gamma)$.
+Hence, unlike in the case of graphs, analysing the fibre over each divisor class with degree in $[0,2g-2]$ in the image of $\phi_{\Gamma}$ does not lead to a proof of rationality.

 To the best of our knowledge, the problem of rationality of Poincar\'e series of divisors on arbitrary metric graphs is open.
-In the following, we show the rationality of Poincar\'e series of divisors on tropical curves whose combinatorial type, i.e. the underlying graph is a chain of loops, see Figure \ref{chainofloops_fig}.
-This is a well studied family of tropical curves and has found several applications so far.
-For instance, as an ingredient in the proof that the moduli space of curves of genus 22 and 23 are of general type \cite{FarJenPay20}, a Brill-Noether theory for algebraic curves with fixed gonality \cite{JenRan17}, a proof of the maximal rank conjecture for quadrics \cite{JenPay16} and a proof of the non-existence part of the Brill-Noether theorem for algebraic curves \cite{CooDraPayRob12} .
+In this paper, we study the Poincar\'e series of divisors on tropical curves whose combinatorial type, i.e. the underlying graph is a chain of loops, see Figure \ref{chainofloops_fig}.
+Chains of loops is a well-studied family of tropical curves and has found several applications so far.
+For instance, as an ingredient in the proof that the moduli space of curves of genus 22 and 23 are of general type \cite{FarJenPay20}, a Brill-Noether theory for algebraic curves with fixed gonality \cite{JenRan17}, a proof of the maximal rank conjecture for quadrics \cite{JenPay16} and a proof of the non-existence part of the Brill-Noether theorem for algebraic curves \cite{CooDraPayRob12}.
+We show the following rationality result for the Poincar\'e series of divisors on chains of loops.

-{\bf Notation for chains of loops:} In the following, we largely follow Pflueger's notation from \cite{Pfl17} for chains of loops.
-We denote a chain of loops of genus $g$ by $\Gamma_g$.
-We denote the $i$-th loop of $\Gamma_g$ by $L_i$.
-The loop $L_1$ has one branch point $w_1$, loops $L_i$ for $i$ from $2$ to $g-1$ have two branch points, that we denote by $v_i$ and $w_i$ and the loop $L_g$ has one branch point, denoted by $v_g$, see Figure \ref{chainofloops_fig}.
-Our constructions use a fixed marked point in the loop $L_g$ of $\Gamma_g$ that we denote (as in Pflueger's work) by $w_g$.
-We denote the length of the loop $L_i$ by $\ell_i$ and for two points $q_1$ and $q_2$ in the same loop, we denote the clockwise distance between them by $\ell(q_1q_2)$.